delaudio/delaudio/README.md

 Architecture, Sound and Interaction Design.<br/>
 Mostly into Creative Coding and Jamstack.<br/>
 Currently working at [Accurat](https://accurat.it).
-<br/>In my free time I enjoy playing electronic music with 💻 and 🎹
+<br/>In my free time I enjoy playing music with code.

 <div align="center">